Jump to:

 Patho-anatomy/physiology

 The gastrointestinal system is controlled by the autonomic nervous system, including the enteric, parasympathetic, and sympathetic nervous systems.
-The enteric nervous system is located within the gut itself and controls peristalsis and secretion.
+The enteric nervous system (ENS) is located within the gut itself and controls peristalsis and secretion.
+Auerbach’s plexus and Meissner’s plexus are part of the ENS.
 Parasympathetic innervation includes the vagus nerve (upper GI tract to the splenic flexure of the colon) and sacral nerves 2-4 (to distal colon and rectum).
 Sympathetic innervation originates from T9-L2 (to colon and rectum).
 Parasympathetic activity generally promotes peristalsis and defecation, while sympathetic activity slows peristalsis and promotes storage.
-The external anal sphincter has somatic innervation from the pudendal nerve (S2-4) and is under voluntary control.11
+The external anal sphincter has somatic innervation from the pudendal nerve (S2-4) and is under voluntary control.1

 Neurogenic bowel dysfunction can result from multiple factors, including autonomic dysfunction, altered reflexes, altered sphincter tone, altered sensation and strength, and mobility or cognitive impairments.
 The type of dysfunction depends on the level and severity of the lesion and is commonly divided into reflexic or areflexic bowel (Table 1).
-Lesions at or proximal to the conus medullaris typically result in a reflexic bowel, whereas lesions distal to the conus typically result in an areflexic bowel.
-In a reflexic bowel, there is increased colonic wall and anal sphincter tone.
-Stool propulsion still occurs due to intact reflexes but may be less efficient and shows prolonged colonic transit time.
+Lesions proximal to the conus medullaris typically result in a reflexic bowel (also termed as upper motor neuron bowel syndrome), whereas lesions that affect the parasympathetic cell bodies at the conus medullaris, their axons in the cauda equina, or the pelvic nerve typically result in an areflexic bowel (also termed as lower motor neuron bowel syndrome) due to a loss of coordinated bowel contractions.
+In a reflexic bowel, there is increased colonic wall and anal sphincter tone due to hyperreflexia of the colon and external anal sphincter.5 Stool propulsion still occurs due to intact reflexes but may be less efficient and shows prolonged colonic transit time.
 Due to increased sphincter tone and possible dyssynergia, reflexic bowel is less prone to incontinence, but may promote retention and constipation.
-With an areflexic bowel, there is decreased spinal cord mediated peristalsis, and colonic and sphincter tone is reduced.
-This results in very prolonged colonic transit times, constipation, and tendency for incontinence.
-Rectosigmoid emptying is reduced in both, but reflexic bowel can take advantage of reflex defecation.11
+With an areflexic bowel, there is decreased spinal cord-mediated peristalsis, and colonic and sphincter tone is reduced.
+This results in prolonged colonic transit times, constipation, and tendency for incontinence.
+Rectosigmoid emptying is reduced in both, but reflexic bowel can take advantage of reflex defecation.1

 Table 1 – Features of Reflexic versus Areflexic Bowel Dysfunction